stevavoliajvar/stop_cloudflare/instructions.md

 ?.akamaiedge.net
    ---> subdomain of akamaiedge.net is denied Tor user.
-   * unique hostname will be masked as "?".
+   * unique hostname will be masked as "?" for privacy reason

 senate.gov
    ---> base domain denied/harassed/challenged human who're using Tor.